 As the old saying goes, “Practice makes perfect.”

-Practicing will help you get more comfortable shots in a range of different settings.
+Practicing will help you get more comfortable taking images in a range of different settings.

 Start by asking your uncle Bob, or a family member that lives with you.

 Ask if they want a headshot photo.

 Search for some good natural light in your backyard or set-up your lighting, and off you go!

 The no-pressure practice acts as your photography sandbox, which is convenient!

 You may be wondering, what makes a good professional headshot?

 While photography can be partly subjective, there are certain traits that make a good professional headshot.